sfu-ireceptor/turnkey-service-php/doc/customizing_home_page.md

 scripts/start_turnkey.sh
 ```

-Note: this will also change the JSON response returned by the API at `/airr/v1/info`:
+Note: this will also change the default values in the JSON response returned by the API at `/airr/v1/info`: